JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Monster 6

-- 7 HP, 2 Armor, 13 STR, 14 WIL, tendrils (2×d6, keep highest), thermokinesis (1d4 damage per round for 3 rounds), mind control (WIL save)
+- 7 HP, 2 Armor, 13 STR, 14 PRS, tendrils (2×d6, keep highest), thermokinesis (1d4 damage per round for 3 rounds), mind control (PRS save)
 - Conical ooze mound, putrid green with brown blobs, covered in slurping orifices of uncertain function.
 - Barbed tendrils lash relentlessly.
 - Mind control gives the ooze demon control of the victim for 1d6 rounds; if commanded to do acts against their nature or that are self-destructive, another save is made